Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Timeout when connecting to service

 * Verify that the connection string or fully qualified domain name specified when creating the client is correct.
+[Get an Event Hubs connection string][GetConnectionString] demonstrates how to acquire a connection string.
 * Check the firewall and port permissions in your hosting environment and that the AMQP ports 5671 and 5762 are open.
   * Make sure that the endpoint is allowed through the firewall.
 * Try using WebSockets, which connects on port 443.
 See [configure web sockets][PublishEventsWithWebSocketsAndProxy] sample.